marcjwilliams1/DPClustering.jl/README.md

 Due to Julia's just in time compilation the sampling is relatively fast.
 For example, the analysis above (600 mutations) the time taken to generate 10,000 iterations/samples should be on the order of 2-3 minutes on a reasonably specced laptop.

 ## Acknowledgments
-The model used in the Gibbs sampler is as described in Nik-Zainal et al. Bugs code provided in the supplementary information of this publication was taken as inspiration, as was code available from David Wedge's group (https://github.com/Wedge-Oxford/dpclust_docker).
+The model used in the Gibbs sampler is as described in Nik-Zainal et al. Bugs code provided in the supplementary information of this publication and code available from David Wedge's group (https://github.com/Wedge-Oxford/dpclust_docker) were used in the development of the package.